cheng-alvin/CHENG-Alvin/README.md

 - 🐧 **Linux Lover**.
 - ✈️ Travelled to: 🇸🇬🇲🇾🇨🇳🇭🇰🇲🇴.

-## What others are saying
-> "Woah dude, that's amazing.
-I've checked both Jas and Brainfry and they are such incredible projects.
-Congrats Brainfry being 7.46kb it's stunning!"
-> — **u/Noel_Em**

-> "Bro this is gold!
-So glad I found this subreddit.
-It's full of bright devs like OP.
-Awesome work!!
-Low-level devs UNITE! :D"
-> — **u/disassembler123**

-> "Damn, looks like a project that'd take an enormous amount of time to make.
-I wouldn't be able to keep on with it for sure, nice work!"
-> — **u/Perfect-Highlight964**, Developer

 ---

 *All of my projects on this GitHub page are completely free for all people visiting.
 No limitations on use and distribution.*